apoz/flash-cards/eBPF.md

 # BTF (BPF TYPE FORMAT)
 It's a metadata format that encodes debugging information, used to describe BPF programs, BPF maps and much more.
 Still in development(2020).

+# Performance Analysis

+## Linux 60 second analysis

+1. uptime
+2. dmesg | tail
+3. vmstat 1
+4. mpstat -P ALL 1
+5. pidstat 1
+6. iostat -xz 1
+7. free -m
+8. sar -n DEV 1
+9. sar -n TCP,ETCP 1
+10. top

+### 1. Uptime
+Quick way to view the load averages, which indicate the number of tasks (processes) waiting to run.
+In Linux these numbers include processes wanting to run on the CPUs as well as processes blocked in uninterruptible I/O.
+The three numbers are exponentially damped moving sum averages within a 1-min, 5-minute and 15-minute constant.
+It gives us some idea of how load is changing over time.

+### 2. dmesg | tail
+This views the last 10 system messages.

+### 3. vmstat 1
+Virtual memory statistics tool.
+Whith 1 param prints 1 second summaries (first line is summary since boot).
+Columns to check:
+* **r**: Number of processes running on a cpu and waiting for a turn. r value greater than CPU count means saturation.
+* **free**: Free memory in KB.
+* **si, so**: Swap-ins and swap-outs.
+If these are non-zero you're out of memory.
+* **us,sy, id, wa, st**: These are breackdowns on CPU time, on avg across all cpus.